These employees must be shown on your monthly return.

 - employ the person for two or more working days

-If an employee changes their liability they will have to come in and change their card.
+If an employee changes their liability, they will have to come to Customer and Local Services and change their registration card.